 Don’t use any kind of Antivirus Apps as Google Play Store has an inbuilt Play protect feature.
 Use Cleaner Master only if you have RAM more than 700MB as its not affordable to give 30-40 MB of your RAM in a low end device.

 Have you ever experienced lag while startup?
 Its because all the Apps in your device start up at the same time, leaving very few CPU for usage.
 But you can restrict those Apps to Startup at boot without rooting your Android.
 Check Startup Manager (Free).
 It does the job pretty good & its completely free.

 You can try all the above methods to fix Performance.
-Although title says without rooting, but if you have a Android -4.3 (Pretty Old now) its better you root it as it would speed up your device by 40-70% of current speed.
+Although title says without rooting, but if you have a Android -4.3 (Pretty Old now) its better you root it as it would speed up your device a lot.
 If you found any methods not working for your device, you can comment below.
 If you want to add up anything to this article you can comment your suggestion below.